Calender 2

 more bookings instead of three, we would simply adjust the threshold

-when calculating the prefix sum.
+from 2 to 3 when calculating the prefix sum.

 This flexibility makes the Line Sweep method a more robust solution for